ksu-cs-textbooks/cc410/content/y-milestones/07-checkout.md

 Your new GUI panel(s) should include some basic **unit tests** modeled after the tests used for the item panels.
 Specifically, you should test the following:

-* Selecting a particular entrée, side, or drink in the appropriate GUI element causes a panel of the correct type to be loaded.
+* Selecting a particular pizza, side, or drink in the appropriate GUI element causes a panel of the correct type to be loaded.
-* Receiving a combo as input containing a particular entrée, side, or drink causes the panel of the correct type to be loaded.
+* Receiving a combo as input containing a particular pizza, side, or drink causes the panel of the correct type to be loaded.
-* Selecting a particular entrée, side, or drink to be included in the combo via the GUI causes an item of that type to be added to the resulting `Combo` object when it is saved.
+* Selecting a particular pizza, side, or drink to be included in the combo via the GUI causes an item of that type to be added to the resulting `Combo` object when it is saved.
 * Selecting the "no selection" option will remove that item from an existing `Combo` object when it is saved.
 * Cancelling will result in no changes being made to the `Combo` object.